October 1, 2024 · 22 mins read

 2. Lending Practice: The issuing bank or Institution should follow responsible lending practices.
 This should include assessing the borrower's credit limit and their ability to repay their loan.
 They must also assess basic income and existing debt before issuing a credit card.

 3. Consent and Customer Protection: The RBI emphasizes the importance of customer consent and protection.
 This begins with consent while issuing or obtaining a credit card and continues to play a pivotal role during various transactions, additional charges and transactions, etc., related to the card.
 It is to be made sure that customers have consented to added services, added costs and promotional offers themselves with a clear understanding of the services and costs.
-Another important aspect of this guideline is protecting customer identity and providing customer confidentiality.
+Another important aspect of this credit card rules and regulations is protecting customer identity and providing customer confidentiality.
 Issuers should never indulge in divulging the customer's details, including personal information, to any entity outside of the bank.

 4. Providing Customer support and proper grievance redressal: Banks and issuers are required to have a proper grievance redressal cell and customer support for all credit card holders so that issues can be addressed and solved as quickly as possible.
 This is done to ensure that consumers do not face unnecessary hassle when using their cards.